Kathleen Collins: Early life

 After graduating from high school in 1959, Collins went to Skidmore College, where she received a BA in philosophy and religion in 1963.
 In 1962, after her campus was visited by two leaders of the Student Nonviolent Coordinating Committee (SNCC), she became active in the Civil Rights Movement, canvassing in Georgia for black residents to register to vote; as a result, she was arrested twice while working with the Albany Movement.

-After she graduated from Skidmore, she taught high-school French in Newton, Massachusetts, while attending graduate school at Harvard at night.
+After she graduated from Skidmore, she taught high-school French in Newton, Massachusetts, while attending graduate school at Harvard University at night.
 In 1965, she won a scholarship to study in France at Paris-Sorbonne University, where, in 1966, she obtained an MA in French literature and cinema.

 Career

-Collins joined the faculty of City College at the City University of New York and became a professor of film history and screenwriting, where cinematographer Ronald K Gray encouraged her to go ahead with a screenplay she had adapted from a Henry Roth short story.
-That film became The Cruz Brothers and Mrs. Malloy, a short film (under one hour) which eventually won First Prize at the Sinking Creek Film Festival.
-This was followed in 1982 by Losing Ground (starring Seret Scott, Bill Gunn, and Duane Jones), which she wrote and directed.
+Collins joined the faculty of City College of New York and became a professor of film history and screenwriting, where cinematographer Ronald K Gray encouraged her to go ahead with a screenplay she had adapted from a Henry Roth short story.
+That film became The Cruz Brothers and Mrs. Malloy, a short film (under one hour), which eventually won First Prize at the Sinking Creek Film Festival.

+This was followed in 1982 by Losing Ground (starring Seret Scott, Bill Gunn, and Duane Jones), which Colins wrote and directed.
 Losing Ground was among the first feature-length drama directed by a black American woman, preceded by Jessie Maple's 1981 film Will.
 Losing Ground won First Prize at the Figueroa International Film Festival in Portugal, garnering much international acclaim, but was not picked up for distribution at the time.
+In 1983, the Museum of Modern Art screened it as part of a Cineprobe series.
 Both of Collins' films were shot in Rockland County, New York, and are currently distributed by Milestone Films.

 Collins wrote many other plays and screenplays, but her two most well-known theatrical plays are In the Midnight Hour (1981) and The Brothers (1982), both of which are available through Samuel French.
 Themes frequently explored in her work are issues of marital malaise, male dominance and impotence, freedom of expression and intellectual pursuit, and her protagonists are cited as "typically self-reflective women who move from a state of subjugation to empowerment."